mario1987/BoxyCoin/README.md

 Boxy is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 65 second block targets
  - subsidy halves in 900k blocks
- - 1 billion total coins
+ - 100 million total coins
+ - no official pools before block 1000 (CPU mining only)
- - 10 coins per block
+ - 30 coins per block
  - ARTAX blockchain integration
  - 2018 blocks to retarget difficulty